DHTMLX/gantt-docs/data/desktop/gantt_security.md

 ## Displaying data in Gantt

 The next vulnerable area that we should mention is displaying data in the Gantt chart.
-Although it's not so efficient as with data entry, sanitizing the displayed data still will help to stop or interrupt the XSS attack chain.
+Although not so efficient as with data entry, sanitizing the displayed data still will help to stop or interrupt the XSS attack chain.
 For instance, if the server with data has been attacked, but there is no access to Gantt, the XSS attack will be interrupted on Gantt.

 The most secure approach will be to sanitize all Gantt areas, where data is displayed.